PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 }
 ```

-The ´senderFeedbackUrl´ specifies, where the Certificate Provider expects feedback on the status from the Certificate Consumer.
+The `senderFeedbackUrl` specifies, where the Certificate Provider expects feedback on the status from the Certificate Consumer.
 The expected value **MUST** be a concrete path to the version 1 dataspace protocol endpoint,
-where a data offer for an asset of type cx-taxo:CCMAPI **MUST** be available for the Certificate Consumer.
+where a data offer for an asset of type `cx-taxo:CCMAPI` **MUST** be available for the Certificate Consumer.

 > [!NOTE]
 > **`documentID` spelling**